Please see http://courses.uwe.ac.uk/X90012 for more information.

 What is an EdD?

-The EdD is a Professional Doctorate in Education, equivalent in status and challenge to a PhD.
+The Doctor of Education, equivalent in status and challenge to a PhD.
 It comprises four to six years part-time study and allows you to use the title 'Dr'.

 Like other EdD programmes, the EdD study at the University of the West of England comprises a mix of taught and research elements.
 Taught elements happen mainly in seminars and workshops with a number of tutors, and research elements are conducted under the supervision of one tutor.